Unit # 1

 For the most part, dogs do not want to bite.
-Most dogs will try to avoid using aggression as to do involves risk.
-A dog who has bitten has will usually have done so because their previous body language that shows an increasing level of discomfort hasn’t been noticed.
+Most dogs will try to avoid using aggression as to do so involves risk.
+A dog who has bitten will usually have done so because their previous body language that shows an increasing level of discomfort hasn’t been noticed.

 Dealing with Dog Aggression